ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 |        |                               |                            |
 +--------+                               +----------------------------+
 ~~~~~~~~~~~
-{: #fig-new-workflow title="ACE Alternative Protocol Workflow."}
+{: #fig-new-workflow title="ACE Short Distribution Chain (SDC) Workflow."}

-More specifically, the new workflow consists of the following steps.
+More specifically, the SDC workflow consists of the following steps.

-* Step A - Like in the original workflow, the client sends an access token request to the token endpoint at the AS, with the additional indication that it opts in to use the alternative workflow.
+* Step A - Like in the original workflow, the client sends an access token request to the token endpoint at the AS, with the additional indication that it opts in to use the SDC workflow.

   As defined in {{sec-token_upload}}, this information is conveyed to the AS by means of the "token_upload" parameter.
 The parameter also specifies what the AS has to return in the access token response at Step B, following a successful uploading of the access token from the AS to the RS.